Everest Base Camp Trek - 13 Days

 • Extra copies of passport-sized photos

-• Reusable water bottle
+• Reusable water bottle (to stay hydrated)

-• Toilet paper, small soap, and shampoo
+• Toilet paper, small soap, and shampoo (for hygiene)

-• Water purification tablets or UV water purifier (if you plan to treat water)
+• Water purification tablets or UV water purifier (if you plan to treat water yourself)

-• water bladder for the day bag
+• Water bladder for the day bag (for easy hydration on the go)

-• small towel for personal use
+• Small towel for personal use

-• Pillowcase in case of allergies to new pillows
+• Pillowcase (in case you're allergic to new pillows)

 • High-protein snacks (such as mountain bars or nuts)

-• Waterproof/dry bags for carrying essential documents, stuff, frequently used items, and money
+• Waterproof/dry bags (for essential documents, frequently used items, and money)

-• Power bank or extra batteries
+• Power bank or extra batteries (to keep devices charged)

-• Cameras and mobile phone
+• Cameras and mobile phone (for capturing memories)

-• Whistle in case your voice is not loud enough to stop or start
+• Whistle (in case your voice isn’t loud enough to communicate in emergencies)

-• Thermos for hot water during the nighttime
+• Thermos (for keeping hot water during colder evenings and nights)

-• You can store your luggage (on-trekking items) at the hotel in Kathmandu, and we can assist and help.
+• Storage for extra luggage: You can store your non-trekking items at the hotel in Kathmandu, and we will assist you with this.

 Note: Supplies and gear can be rented or purchased in Kathmandu.
 Once you are in Nepal, you can buy supplies and gear for hiking if you have spare time.
 Trekking Planner Nepal representatives will assist you in purchasing the equipment.
 Thamel a tourist hub, offers a wide range of trekking equipment at affordable prices.
 Don't wear short clothes inside the monasteries and religious places.